quicwg/base-drafts/draft-ietf-quic-transport.md

 It is possible that all stream data is received when a RST_STREAM is received (that is, from the "Data Recvd" state).
 Similarly, it is possible for remaining stream data to arrive after receiving a RST_STREAM frame (the "Reset Recvd" state).
-An implementation is able to manage this situation as they choose.
+An implementation is free to manage this situation as it chooses.
 Sending RST_STREAM means that an endpoint cannot guarantee delivery of stream data; however there is no requirement that stream data not be delivered if a RST_STREAM is received.
-An implementation MAY interrupt delivery of stream data, discard any data that was not consumed, and signal the existence of the RST_STREAM immediately.
-Alternatively, the RST_STREAM signal might be suppressed or withheld if stream data is completely received.
-In the latter case, the receive stream effectively transitions to "Data Recvd" from "Reset Recvd".
+An implementation MAY interrupt delivery of stream data, discard any data that was not consumed, and signal the receipt of the RST_STREAM immediately.
+Alternatively, the RST_STREAM signal might be suppressed or withheld if stream data is completely received and is buffered to be read by the application.
+In the latter case, the receive stream transitions from "Reset Recvd" to "Data Recvd".

 Once the application has been delivered the signal indicating that the receive stream was reset, the receive stream transitions to the "Reset Read" state,